 The world will return to normality and when it does there will still be a market for hair straighteners and other consumer products.
 There will still be a need to protect these products.
 And there will still be a need to police and respond to infringement.

 Briffa are experts in intellectual property law and practice and we offer free 30-minute consultations to all new clients.
 In addition, we are running a range of webinars and other virtual events and activities to support people and businesses during this time by providing IP, commercial contracts, dispute resolution and other legal advice and support.
-If you would like to find out more, please visit our website or contact us.
+If you would like to find out more, please contact us.

 Written by Eamon Chawke, Solicitor